 10. 3D Food Printers

 3D food printers enable personalized diet and alternative protein-based meals, as well as precise and reproducible nutrition.
 Even though material extrusion is the most common food printing method, startups are using laser and inkjet food printing, as well as bioprinting methods, to develop food products.
-These approaches focus on increasing the quality and precision of the 3D-printed food product.
-Since food brands need food products with the exact specifications and quality reproducibility, more research is ongoing in 3D food printing for large-scale food production.
+These approaches focus on increasing the quality and precision of 3D-printed food products.
+Since food brands need products with exact specifications and quality reproducibility, more research is ongoing in 3D food printing for large-scale food production.
 Such solutions reduce the complexity and costs of food production.
 Also, 3D printing allows food brands to offer personalized food products at scale without additional tooling and operational costs.

 SavorEat prints Plant-based Meat

 SavorEat is an Israeli startup that develops plant-based meat using a combination of chef robots, proprietary 3D printing, and non-GMO ingredients.
 At present, the startup produces meatless burgers and plans to expand to steaks, kebabs, and alternative seafood.
 SavorEat’s meat alternatives recreate the unique experience, taste, and texture of real meat and are tailorable to specific tastes, diets, and lifestyles.
 The startup’s 3D printing technology is ideal for fast, precise, and consistent results for food trucks, restaurants, and hotels.